denten-books/plain-text/2-device.md

 ### 2.3 Thought Experiment II

-Turing met Wittgenstein's at King's College sometime in the 1930s.
+Turing met Wittgenstein at King's College sometime in the 1930s.
 Although there are no records of them meeting explicitly until Turing's attendance of Wittgenstein's lectures on the foundation of mathematics in 1939 [@wittgenstein_wittgensteins_1976, 7], both men's work exhibits sustained